sjhloco/nornir_validate/docs/contribute/structure.rst

 Feature Structure (-cf)
 =======================

-Generate the test directory, feature directory, base files (templated from `skelton_new_feature <https://github.com/sjhloco/nornir-validate/tree/main/skeleton_new_feature>`_) and sub-feature_index using the ``-cf`` (*--create_feature*) flag.
+Generate the test directory, feature directory, base files (templated from `newfeature_skeleton <https://github.com/sjhloco/nornir-validate/tree/main/newfeature_skeleton>`_) and sub-feature_index using the ``-cf`` (*--create_feature*) flag.
 This step is always required no matter whether you are creating a new feature, new sub-feature or adding an os_type to an existing sub-feature.
 Only directories and files that do not already exist will be created.

 .. code-block:: bash

-    python feature_builder.py -cf <ostype> <feature.sub-feature>
+    python scripts/feature_builder.py -cf <ostype> <feature.sub-feature>

-For example, ``python feature_builder.py -cf cisco_viptela sdwan.omp`` will create the following:
+For example, ``python scripts/feature_builder.py -cf cisco_viptela sdwan.omp`` will create the following:

 .. code-block:: bash